selabs-ur1/doodle/Readme_AB_Testing.md

 npm install --save @growthbook/growthbook
 ```

-If you need more information refere to the [https://docs.growthbook.io/lib/js](documentation)
+If you need more information refere to the [documentation](https://docs.growthbook.io/lib/js)

-### étape 3 : Generate a modification
+### Step 3 : Generate modification

 For this example will add a reset button which will clear all the selected choice on the calendar.